joshuaeckroth/cse230-website/homework/homework-1.markdown

 Write a program that scores a blackjack hand.
 In blackjack, a player receives from two to five cards.
 The cards 2 through 10 are scored as 2 through 10 points each.
-The face cards---jack, queen, and kind---are scored as 10 points.
+The face cards--jack, queen, and king--are scored as 10 points.
 The goal is to come as close to a score of 21 as possible without going over
 21. Hence, any score over 21 is called "busted."
 The ace can count as either 1 or 11, whichever is better for the user.
 For example, an ace and a 10 can be